 Whether you are brushing your teeth, cleaning utensils, or looking for a fresh drink, water is one of the most vital substances in the world.
 The average human body is made up of 50 – 65% water, so it should come as no surprise that we need water to survive.
 If lost with limited resources and no back-up hydration plan, we must ponder the primary question any outdoor enthusiast asks while preparing for a journey into the wilderness: does boiling water purify it?

 Although you can survive weeks without food, an adult human is supposed to drink at least 64 ounces of water daily.
 Expert survivalists estimate a person lost in the wild can survive from 32 ounces daily.
+To see how long to digest water in your body, see our article on this topic.

 Our mission is to get to the bottom of this question, so you and your outdoor companions can travel with peace of mind as long as you are well-prepared.
 Although dirty, muddy, or cloudy water may not seem very appetizing, it may be all that stands between you and dehydration and possible death.